 Parents are actively engaged in their child’s education in a cooperative preschool.
-At Escuela Cooperativa, each family pledges to volunteer four hours a week to provide support to the teachers.
-They are responsible for general cleaning, sharing their expertise such as teaching English, providing lunches and walking the children to the playground.
-Their contribution is significant as they bring their experience and expertise to the school through their different skill sets.
-(If a parent is not able to commit to four hours per week, there is a small tuition of 1000 pesoes a month and four hours a month to serve on committees and the Parent Advisory Council.)
+At Escuela Cooperativa, each family pledges to volunteer on a weekly basis to provide support to the teachers.
+They are responsible for general cleaning, sharing their expertise such as teaching English, providing lunches etc. Their contribution is significant as they bring their experience and expertise to the school through their different skill sets.
+(If a parent is not able to commit time to the school, there is a small tuition of 1900 pesos a month to serve on committees and the Parent Advisory Council.)

 "Me gusta se ven felices los ninos. "